 What you must pay when Services that are covered for you you get these services Special Supplemental Benefits for the Chronically Ill The benefits mentioned are a part of special supplemental program for the chronically ill.
 Not all members qualify.
 You may be eligibile if you have one of the following chronic conditions: Autoimmune disorders, Cancer, Cardiovascular disorders, Chronic alcohol and other drug dependence, Chronic and disabling mental health conditions, Chronic heart failure, Chronic lung disorders, COPD, Dementia, Diabetes, End-stage liver disease, End-stage renal disease (ESRD), HIV/AIDS, Hyperlipidemia, Hypertension, Neurologic disorders, Osteoarthritis, Osteoporosis, Severe hematologic disorders or Stroke.
 Please contact us to find out if you qualify.
-Electronic Companion Animal Members may apply allowance funds towards the purchase of Included as part of your an electronic companion animal.
+Beauty and Barber Shop Limit 2 visits every month at a preferred on-site provider \$0 copayment Electronic Companion Animal Members may apply allowance funds towards the purchase of Included as part of your an electronic companion animal.
 Healthy Living Flex Card.
 Please refer to the 'Healthy Living Flex Card' section in this benefits chart for details.
 Groceries Eligible members may purchase covered grocery items with a \$50 allowance every month debit card provided by the Plan This benefit is administered by The Helper Bees.
 For assistance in accessing your benefits, please contact Helper Bees by phone at 1-833-284-2434 or visit the member portal at alignseniorcare.thehelperbeesportal.com.
+Transportation Services for Non-Medical Needs Eligible members can use their non-emergency transportation Please refer to the services benefit to visit non-medical sites, such as community 'Transportation services' centers, grocery stores, or other appointments.
+This benefit does section in this benefits not add additional rides to current ride limit. chart for details.
+Please contact the plan for additional details.